 - Severe bowel issues that cause you to plan your day around a restroom

 - Constantly using your sick days due to pelvic pain or cramps

 If you’re experiencing severe menstrual cramps, there could be a variety of causes.
 It’s important to track your period, so you are able to talk to your doctor if you notice any changes in your cycle or symptoms.
 Some common causes of severe cramps include:

-- Uterine fibroids – Are benign tumors that develop within the uterus or uterine lining.
+- Uterine fibroids –Benign tumors that develop within the uterus or uterine lining.
 Uterine fibroids often cause heavy, irregular periods, pain during sex, frequent urination, or pelvic pain.

-- Adenomyosis – Happens when your uterine tissue grows into the muscular walls of the uterus.
+- Adenomyosis – When your uterine tissue grows into the muscular walls of the uterus.
 Adenomyosis can cause severe pelvic pain, cramps, bloating, or heavy periods.

 - Endometriosis – If the tissue that lines your uterus becomes implanted outside of your uterus, in cause extremely painful symptoms.
 This displaced tissue is most commonly on your fallopian tubes, ovaries or the tissue lining your pelvis.

-- Pelvic inflammatory disease (PID) – This infection of the female reproductive organs is usually caused by sexually transmitted bacteria.
+- Pelvic inflammatory disease (PID) – This infection of the female reproductive organs is usually due to sexually transmitted bacteria.
 PID can cause pelvic pain, fever, or discharge.

-- Cervical stenosis – If the opening of your cervix is too small and consequently, impedes menstrual flow.
+- Cervical stenosis – Opening of your cervix is too small which impedes menstrual flow.
 This can cause painful pressure within the uterus and pelvic area.